How to Change Tax Class in Germany: A Step-by-Step Guide for Foreigners

 Tax Class 2 (Steuerklasse 2): Single Parents Eligible for Child Benefits

-- The child must live with you full-time, and you should not be cohabiting with a partner.
+- The child must live with you full-time, and you cannot be living with a partner.

 Tax Class 3 (Steuerklasse 3): Married with a Spouse in Tax Class 5 or Unmarried Parents Living Together

-- Widowed individuals in the first year after their spouse’s death, allowing them to benefit from the more favorable tax rates during this period.
+- Widowed individuals in the first year after their spouse’s death.

 Tax Class 4 (Steuerklasse 4): Married Couples Earning Similar Incomes